 MONTAGNE: Portugal, Italy and Spain all have fiscal problems.
 Greece is overloaded with debt.

-Professor CHRISTIAN DREGER (German Institute for Economic Research): A debt crisis in Greece could be a financial crisis, as well.
+CHRISTIAN DREGER: A debt crisis in Greece could be a financial crisis, as well.
 So many German banks are engaged in Greece, for example, and this would probably lead to a further crisis in the euro area.

-He says there are small nations in the zone whove been getting a free ride, not making tough economic decisions, knowing the euro currency will be held up by the strength of the German, French and Dutch economies.
+WESTERVELT: He says there are small nations in the zone who've been getting a free ride, not making tough economic decisions, knowing the euro currency will be held up by the strength of the German, French and Dutch economies.
 He hopes the crisis spurs both political and fiscal reforms.

-Dr. MARKUS KERBER (Economist): The sooner the European community and the sooner the European Monetary Union becomes conscious of its free-riding behavior over a relatively small state, the better it is, you know, to reform the mechanism.
+MARKUS KERBER: The sooner the European community and the sooner the European Monetary Union becomes conscious of its free-riding behavior over a relatively small state, the better it is, you know, to reform the mechanism.
 So we restrict the real danger to a tumbling down of the walls of Greece.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.